vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 found except in the great Mahratta race ?

 Bal Gangadar Tilak was born at Ratnagiri on July
 23rd, 1856.
-Born in a race to which the Peshwas be- longed and in a town not far away from the birth-place of Balaji Vishwanath, he was, indeed, destined to play the role of a representative of those who had ruled the greater part of India for nearly a hundred years.
+Born in a race to which the Peshwas be###longed and in a town not far away from the birth-place of Balaji Vishwanath, he was, indeed, destined to play the role of a representative of those who had ruled the greater part of India for nearly a hundred years.
 In the year of his birth the political atmosphere in India was electric.
 It was a remarkable year for this remarkable child to be ushered into existence.
 It was as ominous to the new rulers of the land as this child was destined to be.
-Lord Dalhousie, the last of the aggres- sive proconsuls of the British East India Company had just departed, cutting off all the Native poppies that dared appear tall among the degenarates of the vanquished races of India, and while he was thus stretching the red canvas over the country, the last vestiges of the
+Lord Dalhousie, the last of the aggres###sive proconsuls of the British East India Company had just departed, cutting off all the Native poppies that dared appear tall among the degenarates of the vanquished races of India, and while he was thus stretching the red canvas over the country, the last vestiges of the